 Printing Method: Photogravure

-In 1774, chemist Joseph Priestly discovered the existence of oxygen.
-This stamp was issued to honor Priestly on the 250th anniversary of his birth.
+In 1774, chemist Joseph Priestley discovered the existence of oxygen.
+This stamp was issued to honor Priestley on the 250th anniversary of his birth.